Last Updated on November 23, 2023 by Prakash Kolli

 Today, Starbucks sells coffee beans, ground coffee, coffee, coffee-based drinks, other drinks, pastries, breakfast food, and lunch food at its retail stores and licensed stores.
 The company also sells coffee beans and ground coffee at grocery stores through a partnership with Nestlé.

-Total revenue was around $33,975 million in the fiscal year 2023 and in the last twelve months (LTM).
+Total revenue was around $34,271 million in the fiscal year 2024 and about $32,245 million in the last twelve months.

-Starbucks sells the most coffee in the U.S. and is thus the pre-eminent coffee stock.
+Starbucks sells the most coffee in the US and is thus the pre-eminent coffee stock.
 The company took an everyday drink and made it trendy and desirable.
 The combination of higher quality and attractive retail outlets allowed Starbucks to charge a premium for its coffee.

 Keurig Dr. Pepper

 Keurig Dr. Pepper is not as well-known as Starbucks as a coffee stock.
 However, it is a significant player in the single-serve market.
 The company sells the Keurig single-serve coffee machines and K-Cup pods, which are very popular.
 Besides the two coffee brands of Keurig and Green Mountain, KDP owns Core, Dr. Pepper, Sunkist, Canada Dry, Bai, 7UP, Snapple Mott’s, Hawaiian Punch, and several others.
-It also manufactures K-Cup pods for other brands.

-Total revenue was around $14,057 million in 2022 and $14,750 in the last twelve months.
+Total revenue was around $14,814 million in 2023 and $15,148 million in the last twelve months.

 McDonald’s